Hospitals take precautions after man drives into Middlesex emergency dept.

 Police in Wallingford stepped up their presence at Sheehan High School on Thursday.More >

-After a couple of days of record-breaking warmth, it's back to winter on Thursday.More >
+After a couple of days of record-breaking warmth, winter made a comeback on Thursday.More >

-After a couple of days of record-breaking warmth, it's back to winter on Thursday.More >
+After a couple of days of record-breaking warmth, winter made a comeback on Thursday.More >